Viking Ocean Cruises On A Budget

 • Location oversize: Midship, lower decks are usually cheaper and more stable in rough seas.
 If you don’t need to be near the spa or elevator, you’ll often get a better fare.

 • Solo travellers: Viking has a poor reputation when it comes to providing for solo travellers, but sometimes has reduced single supplements on select sailings.
-Ask your travel advisor to flag these, as they can cut costs dramatically.
+Ask your travel adviser to flag these, as they can cut costs dramatically.

 Explorer Suite Viking